 Above, Newbury Racecourse

-Football and rugby arenas/stadiums are great for the avid football and rugby fan, and racecourses perfect for the passionate follower of the races.
-You may want to choose a venue based on a win of your favourite horse or team!
+Football and rugby arenas/stadiums are great for the avid football and rugby fan, and you may want to choose a venue based on a win of your favourite team.

 9) Mansions, Manors, and Houses